casper-network/casper-node/EVM.md

 - input bytes,
 - gas limit.

-Node handles the request only when speculative execution is enabled for the binary port.
+Node handles the request only when simulation is enabled for the binary port.
 Contract runtime checks out state at the requested/latest block, runs `casper-executor-evm` with:

 - `ExecuteKind::Call`,